Why Smart Thermostats Are Worth It

-If you want a way to save money and energy in your home, it might be a worthwhile investment to explore getting a smart thermostat.
-These devices can do everything from track when you leave the house, so that it doesn't waste electricity heating or cooling an empty home, to changing energy usage according to how many people are in a room or what time of day it is.
+If you want a way to save money and energy in your home, it might be a wise investment to explore getting a smart thermostat.
+These devices can do everything from track when you leave the house, so that it doesn’t waste electricity heating or cooling a vacant home, to adjusting energy usage according to how many people are in a room or what time of day it is.

-We'll review what a smart thermostat is, how it runs and why it's worthwhile to invest in one.
-We'll also discuss how it can help you save money on your energy bills by decreasing energy consumption.
+We’ll cover what a smart thermostat is, how it runs and why it’s worth it to invest in one.
+We’ll also discuss how it can help you save money on your energy bills by reducing energy consumption.

 What Is a Smart Thermostat?

-A smart thermostat is a programmable device that allows you to do everything from adjusting your heating and cooling settings for various times of day, to monitoring when people are in the house, so it isn't needlessly consuming energy by heating or cooling a vacant home.
+A smart thermostat is a programmable device that allows you to do it all from changing your heating and cooling settings for different times of day, to tracking when people are in the house, so it isn’t needlessly consuming energy by heating or cooling an empty home.

-A smart thermostat links to Wi-Fi, so you'll be able to adjust and keep track of your energy usage from just about anywhere.
+A smart thermostat links to Wi-Fi, so you’ll be able to change and keep track of your energy usage from just about anyplace.

 How Do Smart Thermostats Work?

-Smart thermostat features consist of a temperature sensor that can tell when the home is empty, and then automatically change to an energy-efficient setting.
-Your smart thermostat may be able to geofence with your phone to know when you're at home or away.
+Smart thermostat features include a temperature sensor that can detect when the home is empty, and then automatically adjust to an energy-efficient setting.
+Your smart thermostat might be able to geofence with your phone to know when you’re at home or away.

 Are Smart Thermostats Worth It?

-You won't have to worry about whether your smart thermostat is on the appropriate program, or if you remembered to adjust the temperature setting before you left.
-It doesn't require a lot of effort on your part, but you'll notice it in reduced energy bills.
+You won’t have to worry about whether your smart thermostat is on the right program, or if you remembered to change the temperature setting before you went out.
+It doesn’t require much effort from you, but you’ll see it in reduced energy bills.

 Smart Thermostats vs. Programmable Thermostats

-Many homeowners have a traditional programmable thermostat, but 40% of them aren’t set properly.
-This means you might be missing opportunities to save on heating and cooling expenses.
+Many homeowners have a standard programmable thermostat, but 40% of them aren’t set correctly.
+This means you could be missing chances to save on heating and cooling expenses.

-Smart thermostats are handy because they adjust to your schedule and automate heating and cooling to match.
-You can set a similar schedule on a programmable thermostat.
-But it's more work to program your thermostat manually.
+Smart thermostats are handy because they adjust to your schedule and automate heating and cooling that corresponds.
+You can set a comparable schedule on a programmable thermostat.
+But it’s more work to program your thermostat by hand.

-A smart thermostat conveniently adjusts and progressively changes the temperature inside your home for the greatest energy savings.
-If you manually change a programmable thermostat, you can overload your HVAC system and make it work harder to meet your adjustments.
+A smart thermostat conveniently adjusts and progressively changes the temperature inside your home for the biggest energy savings.
+If you manually change a programmable thermostat, you can overburden your HVAC system and make it work harder to meet your changes.

 Do Smart Thermostats Save Energy?

-Yes, because your smart thermostat will learn about your temperature preferences and routine to make a schedule that reduces heating and cooling costs.
-You don't have to do much as your thermostat does all the work for you while saving money.
+Yes, because your smart thermostat will learn from your temperature preferences and day-to-day activities to make a schedule that reduces heating and cooling costs.
+You don’t have to do much as your thermostat does all the work for you while saving money.

-You can get the same energy savings with a programmable thermostat, but it's going to take a little bit more effort than a smart thermostat.
-To set up a schedule on programmable models, we advise following these guidelines from ENERGY STAR® to save energy.
+You can acquire the same energy savings with a programmable thermostat, but it’s going to require a little bit more effort than a smart thermostat.
+To put together a schedule on programmable models, we suggest following these recommendations from ENERGY STAR® to save energy.

 Recommended Temperature Settings for Your Heating System